 - Recommendations from the Faculty Senate to the University President shall be submitted

 along with two copies of the Faculty Senate Recommendation Form.
 Sufficient copies

 of the recommendation will be provided so that a copy can be given to the University

 President, each member of the Board of Regents, and the Administrative Liaison to

 - The University President will sign both copies of the Faculty Senate Recommendation

-President as a record of his action.
+by the University President as a record of the President’s action.

 - In the event the University President wishes the Faculty Senate to reconsider a recommendation,

-other sources for specific information.
+Senate to other sources for specific information.

 - If it becomes clear that the Faculty Senate and the University President cannot reach